PuttTim/rotate-extension/README.md

 # It rotates

-Install at your own risk (not gonna publish it, but if you want the private addons.mozilla.org link, DM me)
+Build the extension at your own risk

+(not gonna publish it, but if you want the xpi file, DM me)